FluffyMaguro/SC2_Coop_Overlay/README.md

 Changes take effect the next time you start the app!

-* **Choosing players that will be preferably shown on top.**

-   PLAYER_NAMES = Maguro,SeaMaguro

-   Note: App will automatically identify common players after some time if none players are specified here.

 * **Changing hotkeys for manual overlay display**

    KEY_SHOW = Ctrl+/